Skip to main content

 • character development

-16 mentions Positive Neutral Negative
+17 mentions Positive Neutral Negative

-• “But it's still a fun little game with some really cool character design and excellent voice acting.”
+• “But it's still a fun little game with some really cool character design and excellent voice-acting.”

-• “The in-depth customization and character development, as well as the massive world with many side quests in Sacred 2, which we had hoped for in Sacred 3... disappointment is really what it is.”
+• “The in-depth customization and character development, as well as the massive world with many side quests in Sacred 2, which we had hoped for from Sacred 3... disappointment is really what it is.”

 • “Character development is pretty much non-existent.”